Faithful-Resource-Pack/Docs/pages/manuals/branding-guidelines.md

 - Classic Faithful (the whole project): CF
 :::

-Finally, for Faithful Add-ons, never capitalized "ons" (Add-Ons) or write the word without a hyphen (Addons).
+Finally, for Faithful Add-ons, never capitalize "ons" (Add-Ons) or write the word without a hyphen (Addons).

 ## Part 2: Logos